 Temperature: Florida 32 to 34 F (0 to 1 C); California, 45 to 48 F (7.2 to 9 C); Arizona, Texas, 32 to 48 F (0 to 9 C) Relative humidity: 85-90% Mist: no Typical shelf life: Arizona, California, 21 to 56 days; Florida, Texas, 56 to 84 days (when properly refrigerated) Odor producer (Do not store or transport odor-sensitive items with commodities that produce odors.
 Oranges produce odors that will be absorbed by meat, eggs and dairy products.)
 Moderately sensitive to freezing injury.
 (Able to recover from one to two light freezings.)
 Susceptible to chilling injury (Damage sometimes is not apparent until produce is returned to a higher temperature.)
 Early Florida oranges are not stored, except as relates to shipping.
 Valencias can be stored to some extent.
 Navels are kept only as needed to allow orderly marketing.
 While Florida and Texas oranges are subject to russeting, quality is not affected.

-- Consumers in the Midwest are the most likely to purchase oranges.
+- Consumers in the West and Midwest are the most likely to purchase oranges.

 ft2020_oranges (1.09 MB)